Cecilia8989/pands-project/README.md

     <summary> Code Explanation </summary>
            <p>

-The script is used to retrieve various information about a dataset.
-It first uses the *shape()* [[11]](https://stackoverflow.com/questions/58008120/how-to-use-format-in-python-to-print-out-the-data-shape) function to print the number of rows and columns in the dataset.
+The script retrieve various information about a dataset.
+It first uses the [*shape()* [12]](https://stackoverflow.com/questions/58008120/how-to-use-format-in-python-to-print-out-the-data-shape) function to print the number of rows and columns in the dataset.
 Then, it uses the *size()* function to print the total number of entries in the dataset.
-The *join()* [[12]](https://sparkbyexamples.com/pandas/pandas-join-dataframes-on-columns/) function is used to concatenate the names of all columns in the dataset and print them.
+The [*join()* [13]](https://sparkbyexamples.com/pandas/pandas-join-dataframes-on-columns/) function is used to concatenate the names of all columns in the dataset and print them.
-Finally, the *value_counts()* [[9]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) function is used to count the number of entries for each species in the dataset and print them.
+Finally, the [*value_counts()* [10]](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) function is used to count the number of entries for each species in the dataset and print them.

 ```python
    # shape of the datased